Do you know what the #1 cause of chimney damage is, by far? Here’s a hint: it’s not creosote, it’s not age, and it’s not chimney fires.

-When water gets into the chimney structure, it acts fast.
-The sooner you address water damage, the better, but how can you tell if you have a water problem you should be concerned about?
+This is why, the sooner you address water damage, the better! …but how can you tell if you have a water problem you should be concerned about?

 - Follow your nose.
 Sometimes you can’t hear or see water in your chimney, but you can smell it.
 If your chimney smells bad after a big rain, this means water is getting into the chimney and mixing with the creosote.